ca-dp/code-butler/README.md

   - This is the body of the comment that will be added to the pull request.
 This is only used when `cmd` is set to `chat`.
   - This is an optional parameter.
 The body of the comment that triggered the GitHub Action will be used.

+## Features

+### Code Review

+When you comment `/review` within a pull request, the AI will perform a code review for you.
+The PR Analysis section will describe the main theme, a summary of the PR, and what type of PR it is.
+The PR Feedback section provides suggestions and constructive feedback on the code.
+The Security concerns section will also point out any security concerns you may have.

+### Chat

+When you comment `/chat` within a pull request, the AI will respond to your comment.
+Basically any question can be answered.
+You will be able to communicate with ChatGPT on PR as well

 ## License

 This project is licensed under the MIT License.